-Smartphone market information
+Smartphone users - additional information

 The first official smartphones came onto the market in the early 1990s.
 Initially a smartphone was classified by its ability to offer features like e-mail capability, internet access, QUERTY keyboards, personal digital assistant functions and perhaps a built-in camera.
 As of today, smartphones have progressed even more and we typically classify smartphones as having a high definition touchscreen, various apps, navigation tools and high-speed internet on the go.
 More recently sales of smartphones have even exceeded that of traditional feature phones as smartphone usage has continued to rise.